 - 1. Establish a connection (not a link) to the DUT. - 2.
-Use the Traffic Generator to send the DUT enough FLPs, alternating between FLPs with the first data pulse spaced 15 μs from the clock pulse and FLPs with perfect spacing, to put it into the ACKNOWLEDGE DETECT state (see Test #28.2.1: Ability Match). - 3.
+Use the Traffic Generator to send the DUT (n) FLPs, alternating between FLPs with the first data pulse spaced 15 μs from the clock pulse and FLPs with nominal spacing, to put it into the ACKNOWLEDGE DETECT state. - 3.
 Observe whether the DUT entered the ACKNOWLEDGE DETECT state.